 Authorized companies selling equipment in the EU must ensure products meet RED standards.
 Altering technical characteristics is forbidden, and doubts about CE RED compliance require suspension of sales and withdrawal of supplied equipment.

 Differences Between RED and FCC Certificates

 CE RED and FCC Certificates are regulatory approvals for electronic devices in the EU and the United States, respectively.
 CE RED emphasizes safety without frequency limits, addressing intentional emitters with a comprehensive assessment.
 In contrast, FCC certification is mandatory for United States radio equipment and has less stringent overall requirements but enforces rigorous testing exclusively by accredited laboratories.
 Manufacturers need to grasp these distinctions for compliance in their target markets.

 Easy CE RED Certification with 360Compliance

-Our company will help you bring your electronic products to the markets of the European Union, Australia, and other countries.
-We offer a full range of services related to CE RED certification from drawing up a work plan to obtaining documents.
-We offer transparent prices, clear service timelines, and full technical support at all stages of the procedure.
-Submit an application online to learn more about RED certification.
+360Compliance facilitates bringing electronic products to the European Union, Australia, and other markets.
+Offering a full range of services related to CE RED certification, including drawing up work plans and obtaining documents, the company ensures transparent prices, clear service timelines, and full technical support at all stages of the procedure.
+Apply online to learn more about RED certification.